penmandotro/laravel-subscriptions/README.md

 ## Plan free_days > Check Subscription free days
 ## Use this to check if subscription is in its free days period
 - (1st Rulle) Use it for a Plan that has free_days setup AND a PlanInterval with price bigger than 0.
-- Returns FALSE by default if it does not meet 1st Rulle Requirements.
+- Returns TRUE (meaning subscription is free), if subscription plan has free_days setup but active PlanInterval price is 0.
-- Returns TRUE if the subscription plan is in its free days range, Meaning (days since subscribed untill Today) <= (is lower or equal) than/with plan free_days.
+- Returns TRUE (meaning subscription is free), if it meets (1st Rulle) AND if the subscription plan is in its free days range, Meaning (days since subscribed untill Today) <= (is lower or equal) than/with plan free_days.
+- Returns FALSE by default in all other cases.

 ```php
 <?php